 Often, people think that their life ought to be a certain way before they can be grateful.
 A mistake.
 Why?
 Well, instead, you start being grateful and your life will become a certain way.
 Try it to believe me.
 Imagine it’s raining pretty hard.
 Desire is wishing for the rain to stop and gratitude is carrying an umbrella.
 If peace is the seed of happiness, gratitude is the womb that carries it.

 Gratitude is not a promise of the future but a commitment to the present.
 Peace is a choice, an option, a path.
 Being grateful is the easiest way to be peaceful and manage your emotions.

 Read more here on how gratitude gives us perspective.

 Why is gratitude considered so important in handling emotions?

-Absence of something dictates the value of its presence.
+The absence of something dictates the value of its presence.

-I struggle with managing emotions daily, breaking down frequently and feeling emptiness inside.
+I struggle with managing emotions daily, breaking down frequently and feeling an emptiness inside.
 Am I suffering from depression?

 The severity of the depression can be ascertained from the symptoms of the patient.
 While I am using the term patient, that truly is an oxymoron.
 There really cannot be a ‘patient’ for depression because it is not a ‘disease’ that one can suffer from.
 In order to correctly adjudge the severity of depression, please go through this section carefully and patiently.
 Why?
 Because we are dealing with a complex subject.